Event-Driven Architecture: Building Reactive Applications

 • Scalability across distributed environments

-However, it can be overkill for simple CRUD applications or where synchronous request-response interactions suffice β€” choose patterns that match your actual needs.
+However, it can be overkill for simple CRUD applications or where synchronous request-response interactions suffice β€” especially in smaller monolithic systems.

 Final Thoughts

-As tooling and best practices evolve in 2025 and beyond, mastering EDA remains a key competency for software architects and engineering teams building next-generation systems.
+As tooling evolves in 2025 and beyond, mastering EDA remains essential for architects designing next-generation cloud-native systems.

 MDToolsOne